Bullet Journal: What, why and do I need to shoot myself?

-Contact us here at THP Chartered accountants for help with your business’ finances, offering a range of accountancy services like bookkeeping, payroll, cloud accounting (Xero and FreeAgent), Tax and much more, with offices in Chelmsford, Cheam, Wanstead, Saffron Walden and London City.
+Contact us here at THP Chartered accountants for help with your business’ finances, offering a range of accountancy services like bookkeeping, payroll, cloud accounting (Xero and FreeAgent), Tax and much more, with offices in Chelmsford, Cheam, Wanstead and Saffron Walden.

 About Liz Cordell

 I’m an experienced copywriter, with a great attention to detail.
 Having previously held positions at a global publisher, a top 100 law firm and a Big Four professional services firm, I now work with clients across a range of industries.
 Whether it’s new content for a website or creating interesting blogs for my clients, I can create engaging copy that doesn’t take a lifetime to read.